 Rector.
-The Reverend Charles C. McCoart, Jr. (or "Chuck" as he prefers) has been rector of Emmanuel Episcopal Church (EEC) since June of 2013.
+The Very Reverend Charles C. McCoart, Jr. (or "Chuck" as he prefers) has been rector of Emmanuel Episcopal Church (EEC) since June of 2013.
 He came to Emmanuel after serving for eight years as pastor of Good Shepherd Catholic Church in the Mount Vernon area of Fairfax County, VA.
 Yes, you read that correctly!
 Chuck was a Roman Catholic for the first 50 years of his life and only recently transitioned into the Episcopal faith, which Chuck says is just a “far better fit” for him personally.
 Among several other topics - the ordination of women, married clergy, and how divorced and gay individuals are treated in the church was what compelled Chuck to make this transition.
 Ask him anything you’d like to know about the transition - he says it was one of the most life-affirming decisions of his life.

 Chuck has been ordained a priest for 26 years and considers himself an encourager of people and a cheer-leader for God.
 He has a collaborative style of ministry and likes nothing better than to hear how God is at work in another person’s life.